If you have come across this article, you are likely planning to get some money in the bank.

 - Investors with a high risk tolerance are more concerned with capital appreciation.

-Those with long-term investing goals generally have a higher risk tolerance.
+Those with long-term investing goals generally have higher risk tolerance.
 However, risk tolerance is also determined by personal preference (i.e., can you stomach market fluctuations?).

 If you can withstand market fluctuations, you should invest in a range of market caps – from small to large.